Minister: Rev. Doug McCusker

 Office Administrator: Nancy Michael

-Nancy is a Doctoral Candidate and Teaching Fellow at The Catholic University of America in the English department, where she is a medievalist.
-She expects to defend her dissertation, “Motherhood and Power in Middle English Romance,” in May 2019.
+Dr. Nancy holds a PhD in English Language and Literature from The Catholic University of America in the English department, where she is a medievalist.
+She expects to defend her dissertation, “Motherhood and Power in Middle English Romance,” in the fall of 2019.
 She holds a BA in Psychology from Boston University, an MA in Theatre from Villanova University, and a Graduate Certificate in Medieval Studies from Catholic University.
-She currently teaches at NOVA Annandale, and she teaches a cultural foundations survey for New York University’s DC site.
+She currently teaches at NOVA Annandale, and she teaches a medieval cultural foundations survey for New York University’s DC site.
 She has taught literature, composition, and Intensive English at Catholic University, University of Maryland Baltimore County, The United States Naval Academy, and Villanova University, and has presented papers on medieval literature at a number of academic conferences.
 In 2016, Nancy was the recipient of a Fellowship to attend the National Endowment for the Humanities’s Summer Institute “Teaching Beowulf in the Context of Old Norse-Icelandic Literature” at the Medieval Institute in Kalamazoo, MI.
-Currently she is working as a contributing author to a book, Practical Approaches to Teaching Beowulf, forthcoming from DeGruyter Press, and How to Teach a Play, forthcoming from Bloomsbury Press.
+Currently she is working as a contributing author to two books, Practical Approaches to Teaching Beowulf, forthcoming from DeGruyter Press, and How to Teach a Play, forthcoming from Bloomsbury Press.

 If and when she has time, Nancy works as a freelance stage manager, costume designer, and actor, although her theatrical pursuits have been put on hold so that she can focus on her other full-time career as mother to her son John Adams.
 She is active in the UUFF Adult Choir and Hand Chimes ensembles.